codefaux/persistence/README.md

 My changes so far:
 - In-game Mod Options menu support instead of manually finding/editing lua files

-- Tab, I, and Space all close the Persistence menus if they are open.
+- Tab and Space both close the Persistence menus if they are open.
 -- Custom keybinds are going to take some work but they are coming.

 - Teleport moved to BOTTOM of screen (more free space)